flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ## Failure Generator

 The failure generator will trigger system failures automatically, depending on the rules set for the type of generator.
 There are several types of generators available that have different logics to trigger failures.
 Each generator has its own settings on its triggering conditions.

 They can be armed individually and can trigger a specific set of failures.
+You can verify the status of a generator based on the following symbols:

+- :bootstrap-airplane: | The generator is not armed
+- <span style="color:#00E0FE;">:bootstrap-airplane:</span> | The generator is armed

 These options are found on the "Failure Generators" tab on the Failure page.